Monday, June 27, 2011

 Alice C. Linsley

 The Egyptians called the temple priestly attendants ‘pr.w, the w being the plural suffix.
-This has been rendered '*wap'er' by the Afro-Asiatic language expert Christopher Ehret.
+This has been rendered *wap'er by the Afro-Asiatic language expert Christopher Ehret.
 The *wap'er had significant political authority alongside the ruler.
-They presided over the rituals directed toward the High God and acted as intercessors and prophets.
+They presided over the rituals directed toward the High God Ra and acted as intercessors between Ra and the community.

 Many Dravidian shrines and monuments are now submerged under the sea, but originally they were on land that bridged the Arabian Peninsula and southern Pakistan and southwestern India.
 These settlements are sometimes referred to as the "Har-appa" civilization.
 Har refers to Horus and "appa" is the Dravidian word meaning father.
-The origin of Dravidian religion was apparently Egypt and ancient Kush from which the Horites came.”
-Har-appa might refer to Horus as father, just as today a Jew might refer to his father as “horeh.”
+The origin of Dravidian religion was apparently Egypt and ancient Kush from which the Horites came.
+Har-appa means Horus is father, just as today a Jew might refer to his father as "horeh" and to his ancestors as "horim" (Horites).

 In the ancient world, a temple was considered the mansion (hâît) or the house (pirû) of the deity.
 The Creator Re is associated with the temple in Heliopolis (City of the Sun) on the east side of the Delta.
 Hat-Hor, the virgin mother of Horus, had her principal temples in Dendera and Memphis to the south of Heliopolis and on the west side of the Nile.
 The principal temples of Horus were further south in Nekhen and Edfu, and on the west side of the Upper Nile.
 Doubtless, the position of these temples relative to one another is significant and entails research beyond the scope of this essay.

-Against those who claim that Abraham's Horite ancestors were polytheists, we note that among the many divine powers (baals) of the Egyptians only Horus and Hat-Hor are ever shown in human form, and usually together, as the Virgin Mary and the Christ Child are shown together in Christian iconography.
+Against those who claim that Abraham's Horite ancestors were polytheists, we note that among the many divine powers (baals) of the Egyptians only Horus and Hathor are ever shown in human form, and usually together, as the Virgin Mary and the Christ Child are shown together in Christian iconography.
 Re’s presence is symbolized by the Sun, but he is never shown in human form.
-Likely this is the origin of the Levitical prohibition against anthropomorphic images of God.

 Kushite rulers, like Egyptian rulers, did not name their biological fathers in their king lists.
 This is because they believed that the ruler-priest was the son of Re whose emblem was the sun.
 The Pharaoh was called "son of Re" which is why Egyptian texts never mention an earthly father of the king.
 Kingship was rather a manifestation of the solar deity's overshadowing of noble women.
 Sargon the Great (Biblical Nimrod) claimed not to know his father.
 He based his authority to rule on the suggestion that he was conceived according to the Kushite myth of miraculous virgin conception.